alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 At the user layer, we're interested in the behavior of the full stack as a user would experience it (similar to an integration test in TDD terms.)
 In practice, this can be as simple as an external HTTP monitor that looks for a 200 OK response from an API endpoint or a series of automated browser tests that check a sequence of pages for specific responses.

 This can also include wider-ranged metrics that happen to roll up a number of lower-level behaviors and implicitly test them.
 At Google, for example, internal lore held that the most important alert in the entire operations system was the measurement of “advertising dollars earned per second.”
-This is a great integration metric to watch, because a change could point to anything from a data center connectivity problem to a code bug to mistuning in the AdWords placement algorithms.
+This is a great integration metric to watch because a change could point to anything from a data center connectivity problem to a code bug to mistuning in the AdWords placement algorithms.

 ## What to Monitor